robillersomeone/survey_of_distributions/README.md

 - concentration (`𝛼`, where `𝛼 > 0`)

+**in relation to gamma**

+the gamma distribution can generate random vectors that form a dirichlet distribution

 multivariate generalization of beta distribution can be thought of as 'a distribution over distributions'
   - sampling from a dirichlet results in a distribution